expez/edn.el/README.md

 I've chosen to take the third approach.

-### Time representation
+### instances in time and UUIDs

-The problem of representation also arises with regard to instants in time.
-I've opted to create an internal representation for this as well.
+The problem of representation also arises with regard to instants in time and UUIDs.
+I've opted to create an internal representation here as well.

 ### Bignums